Randomization of Short-Rate Models, Analytic Pricing and Flexibility in Controlling Implied Volatilities: The Heath-Jarrow-Morton models, affinity and randomization

-Here, the error is given by $\epsilon_{N}$, for $a<\xi<b$, and the pair $\{\omega_n,\theta_n\}_{n=1}^N$ forms the Gauss-quadrature weights and the nodes based on the parameter distribution, as proven in~\citep{bulirsch2002introduction} (p.180, Theorem 3.6.24). \end{proof} \end{theorem} Theorem~\ref{cor:RAnDChF} gives us an explicit relation between a continuous randomizer $\vartheta$ and the {\it discretization} in terms of pairs $\{w_n,\theta_n\}_{n=1}^N$, leading to a simplification of the integral in~(\ref{eqn:genericPricing}).
+Theorem~\ref{cor:RAnDChF} gives us an explicit relation between a continuous randomizer $\vartheta$ and the {\it discretization} in terms of pairs $\{w_n,\theta_n\}_{n=1}^N$, leading to a simplification of the integral in~(\ref{eqn:genericPricing}).
 In this paper, these pairs are based on moments of the randomizer, $\vartheta,$ and, for completeness, the detailed computation procedure is given in~\ref{res:zeta}.

 The associated error $\epsilon_N$ in~(\ref{eqn:RAnDError}) can be interpreted as a {\it cost} when moving from the continuous to a discretized random parameter, $\vartheta\rightarrow \{\omega_n,\theta_n\}_{n=1}^N$.
 To some extent, the pricing with a discrete set of parameter realizations, $\theta_n$, and the associated probabilities, $w_n$, resembles the so-called regime-switch method where a finite set of states is defined.
 However, from a practical perspective, it is challenging to deal with $N$ pairs of the possible variable states and the associated probabilities, especially in the calibration procedure.